redhat-cop/monitoring/prometheus/generic/setup-alertmanager/README.md

-setup-node-exporter
+setup-alertmanager
 =========

-This role will instantiate a prometheus container on targeted hosts.
+This role will instantiate a alertmanager container on targeted hosts.
+The notifications are sent to SMTP port (25) on the host server.

 Requirements
 ------------